-Crowdpurr is specifically designed to allow your crowd to participate on their mobile devices using the "Mobile View" and for your crowd to follow along on a central projected screen at your venue called the "Projector View".
+Crowdpurr is specifically designed to allow your crowd to participate on their mobile devices using the Participant View and for your crowd to follow along on a central projected screen at your venue called the Presentation View.

-The Projector View provides a centralized large-format reference for your crowd to following along in addition to using their mobile devices.
+The Presentation View provides a centralized large-format reference for your crowd to follow along in addition to using their mobile devices.
 It is meant to be shown using a projector or on a display device like an HD television.

-The Projector View is designed to run at 1920x1080 which is the standard HDTV resolution, but other resolutions are supported from 640x480 all the way to 4K.
+The Presentation View is designed to run at 1920x1080, which is the standard HDTV resolution, but other resolutions are supported such as 640x480 and all the way to 4K.

-Connecting The Projector View to a Projector or HDTV
+Connecting the Presentation View to a Projector or HDTV

-To connect the Projector View to a projector or HDTV, you must open the Crowdpurr Experience Dashboard on a web browser (Google Chrome recommended) running on either a laptop or desktop computer that has a "Video Output" port.
+To connect the Presentation View to a projector or HDTV, you must open the Crowdpurr Experience Dashboard on a web browser running on either a laptop or desktop computer that has a "Video Output" port.
 The Video Output port is usually an HDMI, DVI, or VGA connector that can be connected to one of your projector or HDTV's "Video Input" ports.

 Using a Laptop Computer